What Elements Have 7 Valence Electrons

 The Significance of 7 Valence Electrons

 Elements with 7 valence electrons are found in Group 17 (also known as Group VIIA) of the periodic table.
 These elements are collectively known as the halogens.
-The term "halogen" comes from the Greek words hals (salt) and genes (producing), because halogens readily react with metals to form salts.
+Which means the term "halogen" comes from the Greek words hals (salt) and genes (producing), because halogens readily react with metals to form salts.
 The halogens include fluorine (F), chlorine (Cl), bromine (Br), iodine (I), and astatine (At).
 Tennessine (Ts) is also considered a halogen, but due to its synthetic nature and extreme radioactivity, its chemistry is not as well-studied as the others.

 The Periodic Table Context